Gabon: Ethnic groups

 Gabon has at least 40 ethnic groups, including Fang, Myènè, Punu-Échira, Nzebi-Adouma, Teke-Mbete, Mèmbè, Kota, Akélé.
 There are indigenous Pygmy peoples: the Bongo, and Baka.
 The latter speak the only non-Bantu language in Gabon.
 More than 10,000 native French live in Gabon, including an estimated 2,000 dual nationals.

 Some ethnicities are spread throughout Gabon, leading to contact, interaction among the groups, and intermarriage.

-Among some tribes, marriage within the same tribe is prohibited because it is regarded as incest.
+Non-Africans include more than 12,000 French people.

 Population centres

 Languages

 French is the sole official language.
-It is estimated that 80% of the population can speak French, and that 30% of Libreville residents are native speakers of the language.
+It is estimated that 80% of the population can speak French and that 30% of Libreville residents are native speakers of the language.

-Nationally, a majority of the Gabonese people speak indigenous languages, according to their ethnic group, while this proportion is lower than in most other Sub-Saharan African countries.
-The 2013 census found that 63.7% of Gabon's population could speak a Gabonese language, broken down by 86.3% in rural areas and 60.5% in urban areas speaking at least one national language.
+Nationally, a majority of the Gabonese people speak indigenous languages according to their ethnic group; this proportion is lower than in most other Sub-Saharan African countries.
+The 2013 census found that 63.7% of Gabon's population could speak a Gabonese language, broken down by 86.3% in rural areas and 60.5% in urban areas, speaking at least one national language.

 Religion

 Religions practised in Gabon include Christianity (Roman Catholicism and Protestantism), Islam, and traditional indigenous religious beliefs.
-Some people practice elements of both Christianity and indigenous religious beliefs.
-Approximately 79% of the population (53% Catholic) practice one of the denominations of Christianity; 10% practice Islam (mainly Sunni); the remainder practice other religions.
+Some people practise elements of both Christianity and indigenous religious beliefs.
+Approximately 79% of the population (53% Catholic) practise one of the denominations of Christianity; 10% practise Islam (mainly Sunni); the remainder practise other religions.